“It is my belief, you see, that thinking is a double phenomenon like breathing.” – Asimov

 Your Brain Revealed

-In the classic essay The Eureka Phenomena (1971), Issac Asimov explores why these moments of inspiration occur when we least expect them.
+In the classic essay The Eureka Phenomenon (1971), Issac Asimov explores why these moments of inspiration occur when we least expect them.
 Asimov’s theory is quite simple, posing the notion that thought includes both voluntary and involuntary components.
 Moreover, opportunities for both types of thought must be present to become highly effective.
 Essentially, we can be thinking about one thing on the surface, yet ruminating on another topic below — the involuntary part of the equation.

 The Eureka Phenomena sheds an interesting light on how we might become more effective in the workplace.
 As we all have experienced, if you are focusing too long and too intently on one topic or issue, you can be unsuccessful.
 Asimov would say that involuntary thought was not allowed to flourish and that contributed to the failure.